tianshizz/opentask/README.md

 # Opentask 🎫🤖

-An simple ticket management system designed for AI Agents.
+A simple ticket management system designed for AI Agents.

 ## What is Opentask?